jmcgill/cuter/slides/geocoder.markdown

 ### Geocoder

-Geocoding is the act of turning an address string into Lat/Lng coordinates.
+Geocoding is the act of turning an address string into lat/long coordinates.
 The Maps API has a built in geocoding service which, given an address, returns the coordinates.
 Some addresses may have multiple results; for example, "Brisbane" might mean "Brisbane, Queensland" or "Brisbane, California".

-The `Geocoder` makes an asynchronous request to a Google server.
+The {Geocoder} makes an asynchronous request to a Google server.
 When the response returns, the Geocoder will call the function that you specify when making the request.
 A function passed as an argument to another function is called a _callback_.
 The arguments of your callback must be an array of results and a status code.
 If the geocode was successful, the status will be `google.maps.GeocoderStatus.OK`.

-Create a `Geocoder` object and call `geocode` to get the coordinate for an addres.
+Create a {Geocoder} object and call `geocode` to get the coordinate for an address.
 Then add a marker at that point on the map and pan to it (`map.panTo`).

 ### Code
 function initialize() {